 If you have tried several times and don’t wish to continue trying, you can send “SRI SRI WEAK” or “SRI QSB” or “SRI QRN 73 73” as they are hearing you but you aren’t hearing them, this politely tells them sorry, can’t do, try later.

-If you do get the callsign, make sure to send them an HONEST report, and especially the “R” — do NOT send 559 or 539 if you have had all this trouble copying their callsign, it would be R2 (readable at times) or R3 (readable with difficulty.
-It CANNOT be an R4, or R5, or R1 (not readable).
+If you do get the callsign, make sure to send them an HONEST report, and especially the “R” in the RST — do NOT send 559 or 539 if you have had all this trouble copying their callsign, it would either be R2 (readable at times) or R3 (readable with difficulty).
+It CANNOT be an R5 (unless you copy everything perfectly), or R1 (not readable at all, if you can copy parts of their transmissions).

-Send their report at least 3 times, maybe 5 times, and since they called you and are hearing you, you can also send your QTH and NAME, and now because you send e.g. RST 229 or 339, they are going to repeat your RST many times.
+Send their report at least 3 times, maybe 5 times, and since they called you and are hearing you, you can also send your QTH and NAME, and now because you send e.g. RST 229 or 339, they are going to repeat your RST many times knowing that you are not copying them well.

 Can I automate my CQ?

 Yes, but within reason.
-Don’t automate the CQ with autorepeat in beacon mode and leave the room, or not have the volume up high etc to hear any responses, you aren’t a beacon!
+Don’t automate the CQ with autorepeat in beacon mode and leave the room, if you do not have the volume up high etc to hear any responses, you aren’t a beacon!

 Programming the appropriate CQ into a macro and hitting the button, is acceptable.
-Using a decoder is not acceptable.
+Using a decoder is not acceptable to A1A Operators.
 Make sure you don’t sound like a no-code 5NN-TU DCW (Digital CW) user, but a CW Operator: make sure your automated CQ ends with PSE K.

 Hopefully this post has shown that there aren’t only many different ways of calling CQ, but there are ways to greatly improve your chances not only of getting a reply, but, of getting a reply of the appropriate type of QSO you are looking for and separating the 5NN-TU from the QTT.